 What about the language barrier?
 Most people I conversed with spoke some English.
 If they didn’t a nearby eavesdropper would assist.

 What about shopping?
 The currency is the Israeli Shekel.
 I found Ramallah to be much cheaper than Jerusalem for pretty much everything.
 The retail centre of Ramallah is more hectic than Jerusalem.
 Bargaining is common so expect an elevated sound level.

-Further tips: For advance reading on the region, I highly recommend Richard Crowley’s No Man’s Land: Dispatches from the Middle East as listed in my Best Non-Fiction Books list.
+For current affairs, I highly recommend Richard Crowley’s No Man’s Land: Dispatches from the Middle East as listed in my Best Non-Fiction Books list.
 Wikipedia’s West Bank page will serve as a quick introduction to the region.